Bladder control: Medications for urinary problems

 There are fewer drug options for people who have urine leaks during activity.
 This is called stress incontinence.
 Stress incontinence can cause leaks when coughing, sneezing or lifting heavy objects.

 Here's a look at drugs commonly used to treat bladder control problems and their possible side effects.
 Medications combined with behavioral treatment might be more effective than medication alone.

 How they work

-Anticholinergic drugs block the action of a chemical messenger — acetylcholine — that sends signals to your brain that trigger abnormal bladder contractions associated with overactive bladder.
-These bladder contractions can make you feel the need to urinate even when your bladder isn't full.
+Anticholinergic drugs block the action of the chemical messenger acetylcholine.
+Acetylcholine sends signals to your brain that trigger bladder contractions associated with an overactive bladder.
+These bladder contractions can cause a need to urinate even when the bladder isn't full.

 Anticholinergic medications include:

 - Solifenacin (Vesicare, Vesicare LS)

 - Fesoterodine (Toviaz)

 These prescription drugs are usually given as a pill or tablet taken by mouth.
 Oxybutynin is also available as a prescription gel or skin patch that delivers a continuous amount of medication.